-Although the Telephone History, telegraph, and the telephone are wire-base electrical devices, Alexander Graham Bell is the one who developed them.
-However, the system could only transmit and receive one message at any time.
+Although the Telephone History, telegraph, and telephone are wire-based electrical devices, Alexander Graham Bell is the one who developed them.
+However, the system could only transmit and receive one message simultaneously.

 Bell’s deep understanding of the music and nature of sound allowed him to imagine the possibility of multiple messages being sent simultaneously over one wire.
 He believed that multiple notes could be simultaneously sent on one wire.
 Even though they might differ in pitch, no one had ever created one.

 Talk to Electricity